Pick the Best AIPick the Best AI Logo

 Which AI writing tool is best for creative content?

-Claude 4.1 Opus excels at creative writing with Extended Thinking mode, nuanced prose quality, and 200k token context for maintaining consistent voice across long-form content.
+Claude Opus 4.8 excels at creative writing with Extended Thinking mode, nuanced prose quality, and a 1M token context for maintaining consistent voice across long-form content.

 What AI tool is best for research-based writing?